Loremaster/el_school/README.markdown

-This is **el-school** project.
+**E-school** project.

 ------------------------------------------------------------------------------

 **Teacher phones**

+- Show errors.
+- Saving to DB.
+- Added forms.
 - Basic tests for validations.

 ------------------------------------------------------------------------------

 **Teacher education**

+- Show errors.
-- Added error messages to flash bubble.
+- Saving to DB.
 - Added forms for that.
 - Basic tests for validations.